Nicole9-Sky/Django-Blog-project/README.md

 This project provides a solid starting point.
 Here are some ideas for future development to enhance its features:

-- 💬 Commenting feature for blog posts
 - 🔍 Search functionality for finding posts
 - 📄 Pagination for the blog list page
 - 📝 Rich text editor for post content
 - 📊 Analytics dashboard for tracking post views
 - 📱 Social media sharing buttons
-- 🔔 Notification system for new posts
+- 🔔 Notification system for new posts or comments
 - 🔑 Social authentication options (Google, Facebook, etc.)
 - 📧 Email subscription for blog updates
 - 🏷️ Tag system for more granular content organization
 - 🧪 Comprehensive test suite
+- 🌟 Comment rating/liking system

 ## 📜 License